 This is a sampling of jury verdicts and settlements with GEICO in Maryland and around the country along with the story behind these settlements or verdicts.
-We compiled this list from a variety of sources, including our law firm's settlements and verdicts with GEICO.
+We compiled this list from a variety of sources, including our law firm's cases with GEICO.

 Keep in mind there is not any scientific methodology to this sampling, and these are not necessarily reflective of the value of your claim against a GEICO insured.
 There are too many variables at play when looking at the value of a car accident case to fit in a summary of the case.

 - Frequently asked victim questions on what to expect when dealing with GEICO in motor vehicle injury claims